emilydoh/Pixelsketch/README.md

 # Pixelsketch
-A web app for users to make pixel art, built in React.
+A web app for users to make pixel art and save it when they're done, built in React.

 [Demo](https://emilydoh.github.io/Pixelsketch/)